Croatian literature: Protorealism and Realism

 The period after 1848 saw a new generation of writers who acted as a transition between Romanticism and Realism.
-Some literary historians refer to it as "Protorealism", a time marked by the author August Šenoa whose work combined the flamboyant language of national romanticism with realistic depictions of peasant life. Šenoa considered that Croatian literature was too remote from real people's lives and that artistic creations should have a positive effect on the nation.
-He introduced the historical novel into Croatian literature, and from 1874 to 1881 edited the literary journal "Vienac" (Wreath) which was the focal point of Croatian literary life until 1903.
-It was in that magazine that he published many of his works, including the first modern Croatian novel "Zlatarovo zlato" (Goldsmith's Gold, 1871), poems, stories, and historical novels, making him the most prominent Croatian writer of the 19th century.
+Some literary historians refer to it as "Photorealism", a time marked by the author August Šenoa whose work combined the flamboyant language of national romanticism with realistic depictions of peasant life. Šenoa considered that Croatian literature was too remote from real people's lives and that artistic creations should have a positive effect on the nation.
+He introduced the historical novel into Croatian literature, and from 1874 to 1881, edited the literary journal Vienac (Wreath), which was the focal point of Croatian literary life until 1903.
+It was in that magazine that he published many of his works, including the first modern Croatian novel, Zlatarovo zlato (Goldsmith's Gold, 1871), poems, stories, and historical novels, making him the most prominent Croatian writer of the 19th century.

 The patronage of Bishop Josip Juraj Strossmayer enabled the founding of the Yugoslav Academy of Sciences and Arts in 1866, as well as the re-establishment of the University of Zagreb in 1874.
 Another important figure of the time was Adolfo Veber Tkalčević, a philologist, writer, literary critic and aestheticist.
 He continued the tradition of the Illyrian movement, at the same time introducing elements of Realism into Croatian literature.
 He was the author of the first syntax of standard Croatian, Skladanja ilirskog jezika ("Composing the Illyrian language", Vienna 1859).
 He authored several school-level textbooks and his Slovnica hrvatska published in 1871 was both a standard high-school textbook and a norm and codification of standard language for the period.

 Also at that transition time were the poet, playwright and novelist Mirko Bogović, poet and teacher Dragojla Jarnević, storyteller and collector of folk ballads Mato Vodopić, Vienac editor Ivan Perkovac, poet Luka Botić and philosopher and writer Franjo Marković.
 Politician and publicist Ante Starčević wrote poetry, plays and literary critiques.
 Josip Eugen Tomić wrote poems, comedies and historical novels, Rikard Jorgovanić was a poet and storyteller.

 Šenoa's requirements to provide literature for the people paved the way for Realism.
 The cultural framework of the time was bound up with national and political issues, and many young writers were involved with political parties.
 A large number of writers from the various Croatian provinces helped to bring the new direction into Croatian literature.